 Crafter Tip – Future Decorative Paint Removal

 I once had a painter in my home to give estimates on a few small projects.
 I had recently finished a mural in one of the bedrooms, and as we walked by, the painter said, and I quote, “Do you know how much Kilz it would take to cover that?”
 Although I was appalled at the idea, it certainly gave me food for thought.
 At some point in the future, how could I easily cover over painted designs without filling the house with toxic fumes?
 The answer is simple: paint over it using the same paint used to create it.
 There was an acrylic midnight blue design (Folk Art Brilliant Ultramarine) painted across the upper half of one wall.
-White acrylic paint (Folk Art Wicker White), purchased from A.C.
-Moore, was brushed over the dark paint.
+White acrylic paint (Folk Art Wicker White) was brushed over the dark paint.
 Just to be sure, a second coat was applied.
 The painter was stunned to see how well it covered.
 The new wall paint was a pale blue, covered in only one coat, and there were no toxic fumes.
 To protect the air quality in your home, be sure to select low odor paints, with low or no VOCs (volatile organic compounds).